Reviews You Can Rely On

 Measured Weight 3.44 lbs

-The Craftsman V20 1/2-In Drill/Driver is one of the less expensive options out on the market, but holds its own against tools that cost quite a bit more.
+The Craftsman V20 1/2-In Drill/Driver is one of the less expensive options, but it holds its own against tools that cost quite a bit more.
 It did surprisingly well in some of our toughest tests, boring holes up to 5" in diameter without issue and offering plenty of control when it came to setting countersunk 3" deck screws to the appropriate depth.
-While it wasn't able to drive a lag bolt to the full depth, it got most of the way there, reaching 4.37 in.
+While it couldn't drive a lag bolt to the full depth, it got most of the way there, reaching 4.37 in.
 Our testing team claims, “It isn't overly heavy and would be a great complement to the occasional DIYer or a homeowner's toolbox,” provided you don't have any super burly jobs to work through.
 It also did relatively well in our convenience testing, offering an easy battery change, a well-placed battery life indicator, and a max chuck of 1/2", so you aren't restricted to using only smaller bit sizes.

 Read more: Craftsman V20 1/2-In.
 Drill/Driver Kit CMCD700C1 review